top of page

 PEOPLE'S CLIMATE COLLECTIVE

-CSIDC is partnering with AktivAsia to run the second cohort of the PCC (People's Climate Collective), a five month program for seasoned campaigners to enhance their already existing leadership and organizing skills.
+CSIDC partnered with AktivAsia to run two cohorts of the PCC (People's Climate Collective), a six month program for seasoned campaigners to enhance their already existing leadership and organizing skills.

-The PCC is a six month program for seasoned campaigners to enhance their already existing leadership and organizing skills.
-It provides a space of solidarity to learn together a combination of local and global forms of organizing practices that have led to successful campaigns; and think about potential ways to strengthen and energize the campaigns participants are working on.
+The PCC was a six-month program designed for seasoned campaigners to enhance their leadership and organizing skills.
+It created a space of solidarity where participants learned from both local and global organizing practices that have driven successful campaigns and explored ways to strengthen and energize their own efforts.

-Over the six months, there are two main areas of focus.
+Over the six months, there were two main areas of focus.

-1. The first is on nurturing the capacity of campaigns that participants are involved in.
-Over four online sessions, attended by the full cohort, one every two to three weeks, participants are provided peer-learning spaces to share and analyze implementations of learnings in their campaigns; as well as benefit from international guest speakers invited to the sessions.
+1. The first was on nurturing the capacity of campaigns that participants are involved in.
+Over four online sessions, attended by the full cohort, one every two to three weeks, participants were provided peer-learning spaces to share and analyze implementations of learnings in their campaigns; as well as benefit from international guest speakers invited to the sessions.

-Selected participants attend an in person 3-day workshop to revise their conceptual clarity and practice coaching and teaching.
-These participants go on to teach, facilitate and coach at the Foundational and the next Climate Organizing School Immersive.
-These programs and the subsequent teaching allow participants to gain hands-on experience to coach and develop campaigners like themselves, develop new relationships, and take back the learnings to deepen the capacity and effectiveness of their own campaigns.
+Selected participants attended an in person 3-day workshop to revise their conceptual clarity and practice coaching and teaching.
+These participants went on to teach, facilitate and coach at future trainings.
+These programs and the subsequent teaching allowed participants to gain hands-on experience to coach and develop campaigners like themselves, develop new relationships, and take back the learnings to deepen the capacity and effectiveness of their own campaigns.

 AREAS OF FOCUS